ihebakermi10/Match-Facts-Powered-by-YOLOV8/README.md

-🎾 Exciting Tennis Analysis Project 🎾
+🎾 Exciting Match Facts Tennis Powered by YOLOV8 Project 🎾

 Are you passionate about machine learning, computer vision, and sports analytics?
 Check out this fascinating project that analyzes Tennis players in action, measuring their speed, ball shot speed, and number of shots using cutting-edge technologies!